 Stefano Sarao Mannelli

-I am a tenure-track Assistant Professor in the Data Science and AI division in the Computer Science department of Chalmers University of Technology.
+I am a tenure-track Assistant Professor in the Data Science and AI division in the Computer Science department of Chalmers University of Technology and Gothenburg University.
 My research interests lie in building a fundamental understanding of learning in ML systems, with a particular focus on bias generation and amplification.

 Research Directions